shameusburp/TinyBird_DE_Test/README.md

 The default distance from NY Taxi is in miles.

+Pandas a great tool to use for parquet files.

+import pandas as pd
+df = pd.read_parquet('yellow_tripdata_2026-01.parquet')

+//This will create a dataframe to query against.

+df['trip_distance'].quantile(0.9)

+Or using DuckDb
+A simple query can accomplish the task as SELECT quantile(trip_distance, 0.9) FROM read_parquet('yellow_tripdata_2026-01.parquet');

+Also
 I used ChatGPT which suggested to use 'streamlit' for the UI and python for the application.
 The requirement was to use libraries only and not a 3rd party solution like DuckDB which is a parquet file database with SQL.

 # 🚕 Taxi Distance Percentile Comparator